 Employee recognition is best approached creatively.
-While money is an important way to say thank you, once money is spent, it is easily forgotten.
+While money is an important way to say thank you, once the money is spent, it is easily forgotten.
 It is as if the recognition never happened.
 Ideas about ways to say thank you at work are limited only by your imagination.
-The power of saying thank you is magnified when the action, gift, or interaction is accompanied with a thank you note or card.
+The power of saying thank you is magnified when the action, gift, or interaction, such as an interview, is accompanied by a thank you note or card.

-- Just say, thank you—anytime, anyway, anyhow, and for any reason.
+- Just say thank you—anytime, anyway, anyhow, and for any reason.
 Want to say more than thank you?
-Here's how to give great feedback to employees at work.
-It's very easy to say thank you in a way that makes employees feel valued and appreciated.
-Take the time to notice good contributions and successes.
+It's important to know how to give great feedback to employees at work.
+It's very easy to say thank you in a way that makes employees feel valued and appreciated, so take the time to notice good contributions and successes.
 Daily feedback is best, weekly is admirable, but practice saying thank you nearly every day to some of your employees and coworkers.
 They and you will be happy that you took the time to care.

 - Base salary raised